nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 CKB is based on UTXO-like cell model.
 Every cell has a capacity limit which represents the CKB balance and how much data can be stored in this cell at the same time.
 Cell can store any type of data.

 A transaction in CKB works just like Bitcoin.
 Each transaction is consuming some input cells and producing some new output cells.
-Noticed that the output cells's total capacities can not be larger than the one from the input cells.
+Notice that the output cells's total capacities can not be larger than the one from the input cells.
 Similar with how the UTXOs is transfer and converted in Bitcoin.

 ### Setup the devnet & run the example project